-The Annual Historic Tour for 2011 will featured the "community" of Forest Hills in Perinton.
-Houses that were open to the public; 4 Lake Crescent Drive, 19 Ridgeview Drive, 23 Ridgeview Drive, 16 Ridgeview Drive, 21 Fair Oaks Drive and 13 Regency Drive.
+The Annual Historic Tour for 2011 featured the "community" of Forest Hills in Perinton.
+The following houses that were open to the public: 4 Lake Crescent Drive, 19 Ridgeview Drive, 23 Ridgeview Drive, 16 Ridgeview Drive, 21 Fair Oaks Drive and 13 Regency Drive.

 Forest Hills is a unique part of the Perinton community.

 Tudor Revival at 23 Ridgeview Drive

 History of Forest Hills, by Kenneth Dodgson

 'The earliest known plans for the development of the area known as Forest Hills are penciled "overlays" superimposed on a site survey done for Harold P. Dygert by John Abner Stuart and completed in December 17, 1927.

 The architect of seventy-five designed homes of the 1930s occupying a contiguous area within Forest Hills was Harold P. Dygert.
 During his lifetime, beginning in the 1920s and through the 1960s, Harold claimed to have designed and built over 600 homes - mostly in the East Rochester area - but also in Brighton, Pittsford and the City of Rochester.